rmacklin/team-sync/README.md

    ```

 Now your team can create pull requests that update the `teams.yml` file and when
-they are merged to `master`, the GitHub Teams in your organization will be
+they are merged to `main`, the GitHub Teams in your organization will be
 created/updated according to those changes!

 ## Additional Configuration